-Check out in this article why a good night’s sleep is so important, how much sleep you need and the 11 lesser-known effects of sleep deprivation on our brains.
-And lastly – a few ideas as to what you can do to get a better night’s sleep!
+Check out in this article how much sleep you need, 11 lesser-known effects of sleep deprivation on our brains and why a good night’s sleep is so important.

 How Much Sleep Do We Need And What Counts As Sleep Deprivation?

 For many of us, sleep can be an elusive commodity.
 Everyday stress and responsibilities, as well as too much screen time, can easily cut into the daily sleep our bodies and minds need.

 The amount of sleep required by healthy adults to function well on a day-to-day basis ranges between 7 to 9 hours.
 Children and teens need considerably more than that due to their developing bodies and brains.

 The need for sleep decreases with age, but even older people require a minimum of 7-8 hours of sleep per night in order to maintain good health and brain function.

 However, it seems that only about 30% of us get sufficient sleep on a regular basis.
 There are many reasons for this – whether it’s our busy schedules, the many demands placed on us, too much coffee, screen time or partying, or simply our inability to fall or stay asleep.